 - in the report menu

 - across the filters that are available

-- administrative functions: user management and moderation capabilities.
+- in regard to administrative functions, for user management and moderation capabilities.

 Users are able to download reports in formats such as PDF and images (png, jpg) for internal reporting.

 Filtering